-As a Major Activity Centre and Enterprise Precinct, South Melbourne is experiencing significant development pressure that is expected to continue.
+As a Major Activity Centre and Enterprise Precinct with a supplementary Mixed Use Corridor, South Melbourne is experiencing significant development pressure that is expected to continue.
 However, it will be important for future development to give appropriate consideration to the heritage values within South Melbourne to avoid adversely affecting them.

 To identify these heritage values from a built form and building design perspective, a thorough analysis is presented in Built Form Review: South Melbourne Central Heritage Built Form Analysis & Recommendations (GJM Heritage, June 2023).
-This report identifies the typical building typologies found within the Structure Plan area and describes the features that contribute to that building typology's heritage significance.
+This report identifies the typical building typologies found within the Structure Plan Area and describes the features that contribute to that building typology's heritage significance.
 While further detail is provided in GJM's report, the following subsections summarise the heritage building typologies identified by GJM.